khpartha/DeliveryGraph/README.md

 - Uses Dijkstra’s Algorithm to find the optimal route between two locations.

-Considers bidirectional roads with travel times as weights.
+- Considers bidirectional roads with travel times as weights.

 ## Delivery Time Window Constraints

-Each location has a time window (earliest and latest delivery time).
+- Each location has a time window (earliest and latest delivery time).

-Vehicles must reach within this window to ensure successful deliveries.
+- Vehicles must reach within this window to ensure successful deliveries.

 ## Vehicle Capacity Validation

-Each location has a demand (number of packages to be delivered).
+- Each location has a demand (number of packages to be delivered).

-Ensures the total demand does not exceed vehicle capacity.
+- Ensures the total demand does not exceed vehicle capacity.

 ## Graph Representation

-Implements an adjacency list to store delivery locations and routes efficiently.
+- Implements an adjacency list to store delivery locations and routes efficiently.

-Supports dynamic addition of locations and roads.
+- Supports dynamic addition of locations and roads.

 ## Error Handling

-Detects and prevents duplicate locations.
+- Detects and prevents duplicate locations.

-Ensures valid routes before computing paths.
+- Ensures valid routes before computing paths.

-Handles scenarios where no valid path exists.
+- Handles scenarios where no valid path exists.

 ## Tech Stack

+- C++ (Standard Library) - Core programming language

+- Graph Algorithms - Dijkstra’s Algorithm for shortest path computation

-- Python 3.10+
+- Data Structures

-- pandas for data manipulation
-- NumPy for numerical operations
+    - unordered_map (hash map) for fast location lookup

-- scikit-learn or TensorFlow for machine learning
+    - vector for adjacency list representation

-- Matplotlib for data visualization
+    - priority_queue for efficient shortest path calculations